Welcome to Bellevue Academy of Arts & Music!

 Music in Seattle offers fun, engaging summer programs for students of all ages.
 Campers build skills in piano, violin, and music theory through lessons, group activities, and performances, all in a supportive, creative environment.
 From preschool music to intensive piano camps, students grow musically while making new friends and enjoying summer in the Seattle area.

-Piano Fitness School for Adults
+Piano Gym for Adults

 (19 and over)